api3dao/old-api3-docs/docs/airnode/v1.0/README.md

 For API3 to reach its full potential, it will need hundreds, if not thousands of first party oracles so that it can easily set up new dAPIs or recompose existing ones.
 This can only be achieved if APIs can be integrated to Airnode in an even more scalable way.
 To this end, an improved version of the proprietary integration tools will be open sourced for Airnode.
-Borrowing from the OpenAPI Specification format [30], Oracle Integration Specifications (OIS) define the operations of an API, the endpoints of an oracle, and how the two map to each other.
+Borrowing from the [OpenAPI Specification format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md), Oracle Integration Specifications (OIS) define the operations of an API, the endpoints of an oracle, and how the two map to each other.
 An Airnode user will be able to serve an API over their oracle simply by providing its OIS to their node.
 Integrations made in this standardized format will be very easy to collect,